vefunder/protocol-research-review/articles/Metronome/metronome_report.md

 # LlamaRisk Recommendation

-The main concern we have with Metronome is its considerable degree of centralization.
+The main concern we have with Metronome is its considerable degree of centralisation.
 However, the Metronome team has the experience and resources to keep operating and improving.
-The project team says they are working to gradually decentralize.
+The project team says they are working to gradually decentralise.
 We have been told that a token locking module upgrade to the MET token is in audit and will be implemented soon.
-This will be an encouraging step toward decentralization and a development to monitor.
+This will be an encouraging step toward decentralisation and a development to monitor.
 It’s also important to keep in mind that Metronome 2.0 is relatively new and still in beta, implying that this is an early developmental stage of the project.

-We encourage the Curve DAO to monitor the team’s stated roadmap to decentralize governance and make sure they are hitting those marks.
+We encourage the Curve DAO to monitor the team’s stated roadmap to decentralise governance and make sure they are hitting those marks.
 The DAO should also keep an eye on the adoption rate of msTokens.
 We recommend that Curve LPs view the current gauge as a bootstrapping mechanism.
-Progress toward decentralization and protocol maturity will determine if the gauge should remain.
+Progress toward decentralisation and protocol maturity will determine if the gauge should remain.

 # Appendix: Metronome Contract Addresses